rstudio/flexdashboard/README.md

   also a great place to get help, once you have created a reproducible example that illustrates your problem.
 Use the tags [`[r][flexdashboard]`](https://stackoverflow.com/questions/tagged/flexdashboard+r) if you ask a question.
-Add the tag `[shiny]` if you are using a Shinyy runtime.
+Add the tag `[shiny]` if you are using a Shiny runtime.

 ## Code of Conduct